-Leaving a balance of £44, together with £6 or £7 of interest over and above what made up the amount of my passage out and travelling expenses.
+Leaving a balance of L.44, together with L.6 or L.7 of interest over and above what made up the amount of my passage out and travelling expenses.
+See Note A, in Appendix.

-†Since the above was written, an Act of the Legislature has made the pound Halifax currency exactly 16s.
-8d. sterling: thus £100 sterling is now £120 currency.
++ Since the above was written, an Act of the Legislature has made the pound, Halifax currency, exactly 16s.
+8d. sterling: thus, L.100 sterling is now L.120 currency.

-^{}It is necessary to observe, that money is always reckoned here, in Halifax currency, in which a pound is not quite eighteen shillings sterling.† My £300 sterling accordingly amounted to something over £333, this money, besides some £16 premium on my bills of exchange, in all about £350, out of which I paid, more, my horse died, and two of my sheep were killed by the bears or wolves, or perhaps by my neighbours' dogs; but what annoyed me more than all these, perhaps because it was the last misfortune that befel me, or probably because we are more apt to be distressed at trifles, by not preparing our minds to bear up under them, whereas in greater evils, we rouse up our energies, place our back against a rock and resolve to overcome or die,-was a circumstance, however, of a nature hardly serious enough to excuse the grave reflections of this digression, unless I couple what I felt with what it led to; as it was nothing more nor less, than a ravenous old sow that I had, getting into the place where my goslings were kept, and crunching them all up, as if they had been so many raw potatoes; the old thief!
-I immediately went to my friend the farmer I have mentioned, and laid before him all my misfortunes; the whole family felt due commiseration for my distresses, but when I mentioned my last, the old man laughed at me, and said I was right served, as I could not expect better luck without a wife to look after such things: he might, possibly, I thought afterwards, have been in earnest, for he had a daughter, that he would have liked to have seen married in the neighbourhood, and I knew I stood high in the estimation of the parties concerned; be that as it may, in less than three months.
-I had some one to take better care of my next brood of goslings; but before this important event took place, the weather cleared up, and my prospects brightened with the brightening sun, as it shed its scorching rays upon my Slash,-as the timber I had cut down, is here, significantly called,-for it was soon dry, when I set fire to it, and had an excellent burn; all the brush. wood and branches, as well as the scurf, formed by the accumulation of leaves, small roots and weeds, were completely consumed, and nothing left but the heavy timber: I then planted Indian corn among these logs on about twenty acres of it; this is done by striking the hoe into the earth, raising it up loaded with soil, then dropping about five grains into the hole and covering it up again, with the soil taken out (the holes three or four feet apart as the logs will permit,) when nothing more is necessary but to gather it in harvest: half of the remaining ten acres, for it will be remembered there were thirty in all, I cleared for oats and spring wheat, the latter of which was sown before planting the Indian corn, and the other half I left to be cleared for fall wheat.
+me more than all these, --- perhaps because it was the last misfortune that befell me, or probably because we are more apt to be distressed at trifles, by not preparing our minds to bear up under them, whereas in greater evils we rouse up our energies, place our back against a rock, and resolve to overcome or die, --- was a circumstance, however, of a nature hardly serious enough to excuse the grave reflections of this digression, unless I couple what I felt with what it led to; as it was nothing more nor less, than a ravenous old sow that I had, getting into the place where my goslings were kept, and crunching them all up, as if they had been so many raw potatoes, the old thief!
+I immediately went to my friend the farmer I have mentioned, and laid before him all my misfortunes; the whole family felt due commiseration for my distresses, but when I mentioned my last, the old man laughed at me, and said I was right served, as I could not expect better luck without a wife to look after such things : he might, possibly, I thought afterwards, have been in earnest, for he had a daughter, that he would have liked to have seen married in the neighbourhood, and I knew I stood high in the estimation of the parties concerned; be that as it may, in less than three months I had some one to take better care of my next brood of goslings; but before this important event took place, the weather cleared up, and my prospects brightened with the brightening sun, as it shed its scorching rays upon my Slash, -as the timber I had cut down is here significantly called, --- for it was soon dry, when I set fire to it, and had an excellent burn; all the brushwood and branches, as well as the scurf, formed by the accumulation of leaves, small roots, and weeds, were completely consumed, and nothing left but the heavy timber.
+I then planted Indian corn among these logs on about twenty acres of it; this is done by striking the hoe into the earth, raising it up loaded with soil, then dropping about five grains into the hole, and covering it up again, with the soil taken out, (the holes three or four feet apart as the logs will permit,) when nothing more is necessary but to gather it in harvest: half of the remaining ten acres, for it will be remembered there were thirty in all, I cleared for oats and spring wheat, the latter of which was sown before planting the Indian corn, and the other half I left to be cleared for fall wheat.